 There are many things you can do in Amsterdam but for me what could be better than an evening in the beautiful dining room of recently renamed (from Librijes Zusje) Spectrum enjoying wonderful Michelin star food The Venue: The restaurant can be found in […]

-Home Sweet Home: Returning to my home city is always a pleasure, especially when I have a chance to go on a foodies tour of Sheffield.
+Home Sweet Home: Returning to my home city is always a pleasure, especially when I have a chance to visits the Sheffield restaurants.
 This time The Thyme cafe.
-Found in the Broomhill area of the city, this busy, friendly bistro is clearly a […]
+Found in the Broomhill area of the city, this busy, friendly bistro is clearly a firm favourite […]

 Want to visit a lovely, relaxing city that also happens to have a wide range of exciting and quality places to eat?
-Why not involved in a foodie tour of Norwich.
+Read on for our recommendations of where to eat in Norwich.

 The Set Lunch: